Dog Door Training:

 Use Treats or Toys to Encourage Your Dog

-Gently coax your pet through the door by using his favorite toy or treat.
-You can use the same method in reverse to bring your pet back inside when he is ready.
+Gently coax your pet through the door by using their favorite toy or treat.
+You can use the same method in reverse to bring your pet back inside when they are ready.

 4